-Perth Festival is calling for creative proposals from secondary students in years 9, 10, 11 or 12 for short documentary films that respond to the provocation ‘the ground beneath our feet’.
+In 2018, Perth Festival will be working with secondary students to create short documentary films that respond to the provocation ‘the ground beneath our feet’.

 Presented with the generous support of Screenwest, the program provides selected students the opportunity to be mentored by a creative film producer and work with a professional film crew to create a short documentary that explores their response to the provocation.
 The completed films will be screened during Perth Festival’s Lotterywest Films season at UWA Somerville and ECU Joondalup Pines and seen by thousands of people.

-Last year, the four short documentaries made reached a combined audience of almost 20,000 people.
-Since their premieres, the films have been shown at the Busan International Kids and Youth Film Festival, South Korea, Adelaide International Youth Film Festival and Minikino at Bali International Short Film Festival, Indonesia.
+Last year, we madefour short documentaries which reached a combined audience of almost 20,000 people.
+Since their premieres, these films have been shown at the Busan International Kids and Youth Film Festival, South Korea, Adelaide International Youth Film Festival and Minikino at Bali International Short Film Festival, Indonesia.

 In term 3 and 4 2018, Perth Festival will send a mentor film-maker and professional documentary film crew to work with groups of two to five high school students to create five-minute documentary films.
 The purpose of the project is to explore distinctly Western Australian stories told by the voices of diverse young Western Australians.